 Please contact the STP Director if you have additional questions about the program.

 The Society, Technology & Policy major’s course work is broad so you’re technically literate and able to translate complex scientific, policy, and regulatory information to any audience.
 You’ll take math, science, history, and social science courses, and then focus on a scientific specialty area dedicated to your own interests.

 You’ll work closely with our world-class faculty to determine the best courses for a stand-alone major or to complement another major.
 You’ll learn how to synthesize social policy with technical materials, so you’ll be literate in things like how policy can help improve cybersecurity, how governments deal with global health challenges, or how policies related to environmental issues can have far-reaching impacts.

 Project-based learning is at the core of the WPI undergraduate education.
-Throughout your years here, you’ll work in small project-based teams where you’ll apply your classroom knowledge and find new ways to solve problems in real-world settings.
-You'll have opportunities to work side-by-side with faculty in labs, and do project work at one of our many locations across the globe.
+Throughout your four years here, you’ll work in small project-based teams where you’ll apply your classroom knowledge and find new ways to solve problems in real-world settings.
+Students in the Society, Technology & Policy major might examine everything from urban design and greenspace development to cybersecurity issues to social attitudes toward artificial intelligence.

 Whether it’s real-world work experience through a co-op or internship, earning a bachelor’s and master’s degrees in four or five years through the BS/MS program, or integrating your coursework with your extracurricular interests through Major and a Mission, there are many ways you can make the most out of your time at WPI.